How to Use your Medicaid Plan

 In addition to filing an appeal or grievance with RMHP, you may file for a State Fair Hearing, with the State of Colorado if you think that something that was denied should be approved.
 The State Fair Hearing process is described in Section C below.

-How you can appeal.
+Learn more about how you can appeal.

-Use this form to file a complaint.
+Use this form to file a complaint or an appeal.

 How to request a State Fair Hearing